-The ergonomic design of the baby hammock and the gentle swaying movements of the special spring support your baby's rounded back, and the gentle up and down movements remind him of his protected time in the womb.
+The ergonomic design of a swinging hammock and the gentle swaying movements of the special spring support your baby's rounded back, and the gentle up and down movements remind him of his protected time in the womb.

 The enclosed form creates a tranquil environment, and the swaying movements have a calming effect on your child.